History of the Venezuelan oil industry: 1940–1976

-By 1940 Venezuela was the third largest producer of crude oil in the world with more than 27 million tonnes per year - just slightly less than the production in the USSR.
+By 1940 Venezuela was the third largest producer of crude oil in the world with more than 27 million tonnes per year – just slightly less than the production in the USSR.
 In 1941, Isaías Medina Angarita, a former army general from the Venezuelan Andes, was indirectly elected president.
 One of his most important reforms during his tenure was the enactment of the new Hydrocarbons Law of 1943.
 This new law was the first major political step taken toward gaining more government control over its oil industry.
-Under the new law, the government took 50% of profits.
+Under the new law, the government and the oil companies share the oil wealth approximately 50-50.
+The new legal framework was reached amicably: oil companies had the choice to operate under the existing concession terms, or to agree to the less favourable terms, but for an extended period of time (40 years starting in 1943).
+Whereas the old concessions varied significantly, the new 40 year concessions were uniform for all concessionaires.
+The government revenue was generated from a land tax calculated per hectare and a royalty of 16 2/3 per cent of oil produced.
+The exemption from import duties for the oil companies was mostly revoked in an attempt to stimulate domestic economic growth in sectors that the oil industry depended on.
 Once passed, this piece of legislation basically remained unchanged until 1976, the year of nationalization, with only two partial revisions being made in 1955 and 1967.

 In 1944, the Venezuelan government granted several new concessions encouraging the discovery of even more oil fields.
 This was mostly attributed to an increase in oil demand caused by an ongoing World War II, and by 1945, Venezuela was producing close to 1 Moilbbl/d.

 Being an avid supplier of petroleum to the Allies of World War II, Venezuela had increased its production by 42 percent from 1943 to 1944 alone.
 Even after the war, oil demand continued to rise due to the fact that there was an increase from twenty-six million to forty million cars in service in the United States from 1945 to 1950.

 By the mid-1950s, however, Middle Eastern countries had started contributing significant amounts of oil to the international petroleum market, and the United States had implemented oil import quotas.
 The world experienced an over-supply of oil, and prices plummeted.